qiyunzhu/woltka/doc/metacyc.md

 woltka tools collapse -i super_pathway.biom -m metacyc/pathway_type.txt -n metacyc/all_class_name.txt -o pathway_type.biom
 ```

 The collapse command supports **many-to-many** mapping.
 For example, if one reaction is found in three pathways, each pathway will be counted **once**.
-In some instances (e.g., to retain compositionality of the profile), one may consider adding the `--frac` flag, which will instruct the program to count each pathway 1 / 3 times ([see details](collapse.md)).
+In some instances (e.g., to retain compositionality of the profile), one may consider adding the `--divide` flag, which will instruct the program to count each pathway 1 / 3 times ([see details](collapse.md)).

 ## Pathway coverage